nicholas-long/kb/hacking/to-try-list.md

     - payload tests
   - generated content like reports, emails, or logs
   - injection #injection
+    - SQLi
+      - no sqlmap -> wfuzz with wordlists in /usr/share/seclists/Fuzzing/SQLi/
-    - SQLi -> dump data and try everything from "got access to database" list
+      - dump data and try everything from "got access to database" list
     - SSTI
     - LDAP injection
     - NoSQL injection